Akshay-Gk/Install-Wordpress-securely-in-a-custom-aws-vpc/README.md

 ## Description:

-Here we set up a custom made secure setup for installing wordpress.
+Database servers are the most important servers in any small or a big company because it contains all the data sets that can be of any user or employee of that company.
+The best practices of server security are therefore focused on protecting digital assets from cybercriminals.
+This approach is necessary because numerous hackers exploit existing vulnerabilities for financial gain.
+Here we set up a custom made secure setup for installing wordpress and protecting our server.

 ### Steps: